trashmoldwilliams/Intro-VacationSite/README.md

-#Vacation Planner

-Vacation Planner is a site that gives the user a quiz, and suggests a vacation destination to them based on their answers.

-It narrows down from three locations, a user with less preferences will be given a broader range while a user with more preferences will be given a specific location.

-###Instructions
-To access this site, go to: https://trashmoldwilliams.github.io/vacation-site

-If you want to access the project folder, type "git clone https://github.com/trashmoldwilliams/vacation-site.git" into a terminal running Git Bash.

-Languages Used
+# Vacation Site

+#### By Will Johnson

+## Description

+An intro to programming test, asking the developer to create a multiple choice quiz that outputs a vacation destination based on the scoring logic for each question.

+## Setup/Installation Requirements

+* Clone project
-* HTML
+* open index.html

-* CSS (with Bootstrap)
+## Technologies Used

-* Javascript (with jQuery)
+* Javascript/JQuery

-* & coded in Atom
+## Contact
+You can contact me at trashmoldwilliams@gmail.com

+### License

+*This software is licensed under the MIT license.*

-(c) Will Johnson 2016
+Copyright (c) 2016 Will Johnson